adefossez/julius/README.md

 import julius
 import torch

-# Last dimension is time, any number of dimensions are supported
 signal = torch.randn(6, 4, 1024)
 # Resample from a sample rate of 100 to 70.
-# The old and new sample rate must be integers, and resampling will be fast if they
+The old and new sample rate must be integers,
-# form an irreductible fraction with small numerator and denominator (here 10 and 7).
+# and resampling will be fast if they form an irreductible fraction with small numerator
+# and denominator (here 10 and 7).
+Any shape is supported, last dim is time.
 resampled_signal = julius.resample_frac(signal, 100, 70)

 # Low pass filter with a `0.1 * sample_rate` cutoff frequency.